MACROBIOTICS, AND MODIFICATIONS FOR A DEVELOPMENT PROGRAM

 6. Fish and sea food are all contaminated today.
 Fish is an important food in macrobiotics, and in all Oriental cuisine.
 It is a very nutritious food.
 However, today most fish are very contaminated with mercury, in particular, and some contain other toxic metals, as well.

-As a result, we suggest limiting fish intake to very small fish such as sardines, up to 3-4 cans weekly.
-We find that anyone who eats any amount of larger fish, even wild caught salmon, for example, begins to show high levels of mercury on hair mineral analyses.
+As a result, we suggest limiting fish intake to very small fish such as sardines, and only 3-4 cans weekly.
+We find that anyone who eats any amount of larger fish, even wild caught salmon, for example, quickly begins to show high levels of mercury on hair mineral analyses.

 Sardines are so small they do not have time to accumulate much mercury, although they contain some.
 Do not eat more than 3-4 cans per week for an adult, however, unless the sardines are skinless and boneless.
+Then one may have 5 cans weekly.
 These have less mercury because the mercury concentrates in the spinal cord of the sardine, which is removed in boneless sardines.

 As a result, we do not recommend any of them at any time, no matter where they come from.

-However, we are finding benefit from eating about 8 ounces a week of organic goat yogurt.
+However, we find there is benefit from eating about 8 ounces a week of plain, organic goat yogurt.
 For details, read Dairy Products.

 9. Avoid vegetarian diets.
 Some macrobiotic practitioners and their followers suggest vegetarian diets.
 That was not the teaching of Michio Kushi, however!